saturneric/wg-easy-gluetun/README.md

 - **Optimized for Gluetun Integration**: Pre-configured network settings for seamless VPN chaining
 - **Simplified Configuration**: Reduced configuration steps to minimize setup errors
 - **Docker Compose Ready**: Out-of-the-box Docker Compose configuration for quick deployment
-- **Regularly Synchronized**: Code is periodically updated from the upstream wg-easy repository
 - **Contributing Back**: Usability improvements are contributed back to the wg-easy project

 ### Synchronization with wg-easy